tourstream/fti-portal-styleguide/README.md

 ### npm package

-If you want to use the npm package just install with [npm](https://www.npmjs.com/)
+If you want to use the npm package just install with [npm](https://www.npmjs.com/).
+It requires Node 8 or higher.

 ```sh
 $ npm install @tourstream/fti-portal-styleguide --save